edemko/eexprs/README.md

 Here's how to edit some things I expect to change.

 I'm not solid on which characters should be allowed in atoms.
-To edit this, look for the `word` parser in `Text.Nest.Tokens.Megaparsec.Broad`.
+To edit this, look for the `word` parser in `Text.EExprs.Tokens.Megaparsec.Broad`.
-, and `isSymbolChar` in `Text.Nest.Tokens.Lexer.Recognize`.
+, and `isSymbolChar` in `Text.EExprs.Tokens.Lexer.Recognize`.

 So far, I am only allowing UNIX-style linebreaks.
 On the one hand, this is inflexible, and should probably be changed.
 On the other hand, who wants to allow a corporation to dictate that
     combining source files from multiple sources may result in inconsistent linebreaks?

-The set of escape characters that are allowed in strings is given in `stringEscapes` in `Text.Nest.Tokens.Megaparsec.Broad`.
+The set of escape characters that are allowed in strings is given in `stringEscapes` in `Text.EExprs.Tokens.Megaparsec.Broad`.

-The set of punctuation characters, is given by `brackets` and `separators` in `Text.Nest.Tokens.Megaparsec.Broad`.
+The set of punctuation characters, is given by `brackets` and `separators` in `Text.EExprs.Tokens.Megaparsec.Broad`.
-The valid separators are given in `separators` in `Text.Nest.Tokens.Megaparsec.Recognize`.
+The valid separators are given in `separators` in `Text.EExprs.Tokens.Megaparsec.Recognize`.
 Adjacent separator chars are treated as a single token, though that token may be invalid.
 It is important that the set of `separatorChars` agree with `separators`.